 Apostasy: To fall away (He 6:4-6; He 10:26-30).
-To know and accept (intellectually) the doctrines of Christianity, but to renounce and abandon them later on for a different belief system—whether it’s a variation (distortion) of Christianity (Mormonism, Jehovah’s Witnesses, etc.) or a completely different religion (Islam, Buddism, Hinduism, etc.).
+To know and accept (intellectually) the doctrines of Christianity, but to renounce and abandon them later on for a different belief system—whether it’s a variation (distortion) of Christianity (Mormonism, Jehovah’s Witnesses, Catholicism, etc.) or a completely different religion (Islam, Buddism, Hinduism, etc.).
 What apostasy is not is losing one’s salvation, due to the fact that we cannot lose our salvation.
-We are forever secure in Christ (We Are Secure in Christ).
+We are forever secure in Christ.

 Unpardonable Sin: To blasphemy against the Holy Spirit, to speak against the Holy Spirit.
 Some Bible teachers expand this to include Hebrews 6:4-6.
 I believe they do this in order to avoid having two unpardonable sins, but I think there’s too much speculation or assumption involved with that.
 I think there’s a better answer, which I discuss in this study.